Dr. Gilmer and Mr. Hyde - This American Life

 Act Two

+Sarah Koenig’s story about the two Dr. Gilmers continues.
 This question lurked throughout Vince’s initial incarceration and court appearances: Was he crazy?
 Or was he crazy like a fox?
 Benjamin decides to visit Vince in prison.
-(23 1/2 minutes)
+(23 minutes)